 Thus this is an excellent time to irrigate and water.
 Often the best method is a long and sustained soaking by using a soaker hose, sprinkler or allowing the hose to ‘drip’ over a prolonged period near the base of bramble fruits, fruit trees and fruiting vines plus garden beds and lawns if necessary.
 Liquid feeding or watering-in granular plant foods also is very successfully accomplished during this time of the month as the fertilizer will be retained for longer along with the accompanying liquid.

 Watering in the morning through early afternoon will enhance growth and flowering.
 Afternoon and early evening watering will be retained for longer.
 This will help to refresh a dry garden.

-Because this month’s Full Moon moves into the constellation of Cancer (its ‘ruling sign) the same day this is traditionally viewed as an abundant, fertile and ‘watery’ time.
 Planting and sowing is often highly successful under this lunar placement.
-This brief moment is the best time to sow and plant all root crops; anything with a tap root and any plant species with extensive root systems that need a sustained period of root development prior to establishing new top growth.
+This brief moment is potentially a very good time to sow and plant a wide variety of flowers and crops, especially all root crops; anything with a tap root and any plant species with extensive root systems that need a sustained period of root development prior to establishing new top growth.